ITR Filing Deadline Missed?

 Q- Can an investor hold from more than one investor ID for subscribing to the Sovereign Gold Bond?

-No. An investor cannot have more than one unique investor Id linked to any of the prescribed identification documents.
+No. An investor cannot have more than one unique investor ID linked to any of the prescribed identification documents.
 The same unique investor ID is also to be used for all the subsequent investments in the gold bond scheme.
-Also, for holding securities in dematerialized form, quoting of PAN is mandatory while filling up the application form.
+Also, for holding securities in dematerialized form, quoting PAN is mandatory while filling up the application form.

 Q- What is the time limit for issue of Holding Certificate?